andrea-gi/Santorini/README.md

 Download `client.jar` from FOLDER.
 TODO

 #### CLI
-:warning: Make sure that the terminal font is monospaced and that the terminal size is at least 230x50.
+:warning: Make sure that the terminal font is monospaced and that the terminal size is **at least 230x50**.

 In order to start a Command Line Interface (CLI) client run:
 ```